Single-Peaked Consistency for Weak Orders Is Easy: Results

 \begin{proofs} Let $V$ be a preference profile of weak orders.
-Essentially the same argument as used by Bartholdi and Trick~\shortcite{bar-tri:j:stable-matching-from-psychological-model} holds.
+Essentially the same argument as used by Bartholdi and Trick~\cite{bar-tri:j:stable-matching-from-psychological-model} holds.

-If $V$ is \extsp\ then there exists an axis $A$ such that no $v \in V$ contains a v-valley with respect to $A$.
-When the columns of the matrix $X$ are are permuted to correspond to the axis $A$ no row will contain the sequence $\cdots 1 \cdots 0 \cdots 1 \cdots$ since this would correspond to a preference order that decreases and then increases along the axis $A$ (a v-valley).
-Therefore $X$ has the property of consecutive ones in rows.
+If $V$ is \extsp\ with respect to an axis $A$ then by Lemma~\ref{lem:extv} we know that no preference order $v \in V$ contains a v-valley with respect to $A$.
+When the columns of the matrix $X$ are permuted to correspond to the axis $A$ no row will contain the sequence $\cdots 1 \cdots 0 \cdots 1 \cdots$ since this corresponds to a preference order that strictly decreases and then strictly increases along the axis $A$ (a v-valley).
+Therefore $X$ has the consecutive ones property.

-If $V$ is not \extsp\ then for every possible axis there exists a $v \in V$ such that $v$ contains a v-valley with respect to that axis.
+For the other direction suppose that $V$ is not \extsp, then by Lemma~\ref{lem:extv} we know that for every possible axis there exists a preference order $v \in V$ such that $v$ contains a v-valley with respect to that axis.
 So every permutation of the columns of $X$ will correspond to an axis where some preference order has a v-valley.
-As stated in the other direction, a v-valley corresponds to a row containing the sequence $\cdots 1 \cdots 0 \cdots 1 \cdots$ so clearly $X$ does not have the property of consecutive ones in rows.
+As stated in the other direction, a v-valley corresponds to a row containing the sequence $\cdots 1 \cdots 0 \cdots 1 \cdots$ so clearly $X$ does not have the consecutive ones property.

-The only difference from the argument used by Bartholdi and Trick~\shortcite{bar-tri:j:stable-matching-from-psychological-model} for total orders is that in our case the preference orders can remain constant at the peak and at points on either side of the peak.
+The only difference from the argument used by Bartholdi and Trick~\cite{bar-tri:j:stable-matching-from-psychological-model} for total orders is that in our case the preference orders can remain constant at the peak and at points on either side of the peak.
 The same argument still applies since by Lemma~\ref{lem:extv} the absence of v-valleys with respect to an axis is equivalent to a profile of weak orders being \extsp\ with respect to that axis.~\end{proofs}

-As a result of the proof of Theorem~\ref{thm:main} the PQ-tree algorithm by Booth and Lueker~\shortcite{boo-lue:j:pqtrees} can be applied to determine the single-peaked consistency for a given preference profile of weak orders in polynomial time. \begin{theorem} Determining if a given preference profile $V$ of weak orders is \extsp\ is in $\p$. \end{theorem}